covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ---
 # Block Specimen Producer Onboarding

-Before reading any further, please note that only those who have been approved and whitelisted can be fully onboarded as a Covalent Network Operators.
+Before reading any further, please note that only those who have been approved and whitelisted can be fully onboarded as Covalent Network Operators.
 If you're interested in becoming a Covalent Network Operator, please fill [this](https://covalenthq.typeform.com/to/kzQnxBul) form.

 ## Prerequisites

 ### Infra

 - Access to an RPC Moonbeam endpoint either locally or via a service provider.
 - Generate and document an API token for your storage instance.
-Supported options include pinata and web3.storage.
+Supported options include pinata and [web3.storage](https://web3.storage/).
 The latter is recommended given that it offers up to 1TB in free storage.
 - [bsp-geth](https://github.com/covalenthq/bsp-geth) cloned, running and synced.

 ### General

 - Provide Covalent with two public addresses:
   1. **Staking Address**: This is the address of the wallet holding your CQT on Moonbeam to meet the minimum staking requirement.
-  2. **Operator Address**: This is a public address tied to the private-public key pair an operator will use to sign proof transactions to the proof-chain contract.
+  2. **Operator Address**: This is a public address tied to the private-public key pair an Operator will use to sign proof transactions to the proof-chain contract.
 It is required by the bsp-agent.
 It is not tied to any network.
-It can be generated using the **BIP-44** mnemonic multi-account deterministic algorithm.
-It can be generated using [https://iancoleman.io/bip39/](https://iancoleman.io/bip39/).
+It can be generated using the **BIP-44** mnemonic multi-account deterministic algorithm and using [https://iancoleman.io/bip39/](https://iancoleman.io/bip39/).

 - Provide your desired commission rate.
 - 175,000 CQT on Moonbeam.
 If you have not bridged your CQT to Moonbeam, here is a guide on [how](https://www.covalenthq.com/docs/network/covalent-query-token/bridge/).